What Are Airlock Apps?

 What to read next

-For joining the programme, registering an app, app-kind tables, HTTP examples, and the full enforcer lifecycle (discovery, PAT, pairing, heartbeats, artifacts), use the Developer Guide.
+For enterprise deployment setup, registering an app, app-kind tables, HTTP examples, and the full enforcer lifecycle (discovery, PAT, pairing, heartbeats, artifacts), use the Developer Guide.
 For language-specific APIs, see Gateway Client SDKs.